4/25/2025

 Operator

-To ask a question, please dial pound key 5 on your telephone keypad.
-To enter the queue, if you wish to withdraw your question, please dial pound key 6 on your telephone keypad.
-The next question comes from Carl Boekvist from ABG Sundal Collier.
+To ask a question, please dial pound key five on your telephone keypad to enter the queue.
+If you wish to withdraw your question, please dial pound key six on your telephone keypad.
+The next question comes from Carl Boakvist from ABG Sundahl Collier.
 Please go ahead.

 speaker